Millicent Barton Rex

 Millicent Barton Rex (November 3, 1901 – May 5, 1966) was an American historian and educator, who taught at the Madeira School in Virginia.

 Early life and education

 Rex was born in Waterford, Pennsylvania, the daughter of Frank Clayton Rex and Mary Barton Rex.
 She graduated from Girls' High School in Reading in 1919, and from Wellesley College in 1924.
 She earned a master's degree and a Ph.D. from Columbia University.
 Her doctoral dissertation was titled "University Representation in England, 1604-1690" (1952).

 Career

 Rex taught history at the Madeira School in Greenway, Virginia, for 34 years.
-In 1945 she eceived a fellowship from the American Association of University Women.
+In 1945 she received a fellowship from the American Association of University Women.
 She held a Guggenheim Fellowship in 1960.